tmscarla/spotify-recsys-challenge/README.md

 in the /submissions folder.

 The previous scripts leverages on the fact that estimated user rating matrix for each algorithm have been previously computed.
-If you want to run each recommender separately, please follow the instructions in the **[Run Recommenders Guide](https://github.com/tmscarla/spotify-recsys-challenge/tree/master/run)**.
+If you don't want to use intermediate results, but starting from scratch, please follow the instructions in the **[Run Recommenders Guide](https://github.com/tmscarla/spotify-recsys-challenge/tree/master/run)** in order to run each recommender separately.
 If you are a challenge organizer and you are encountering some problems, do not hesitate to contact us via mail.

 ## Metrics
 Submissions are evaluated using three different metrics and final rankings will be computed